Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Building a Massive Podcast Dataset

 \paragraph{Results} Using our role annotation model, we identify participants in all episodes; over 550K episodes (49\%) of the dataset have at least one identified \textsc{Host} or \textsc{Guest}, including 386K \textsc{Host} names and 535K \textsc{Guest} names.
-Based on these inferred participants, we find that the plurality of podcasts have a single \textsc{Host}, followed by a single \textsc{Host} and single \textsc{Guest} (see Figure \ref{fig:hostCount} in the Appendix).
+Based on these inferred participants, we find that the plurality of podcasts have a single \textsc{Host}, followed by a single \textsc{Host} and single \textsc{Guest}.
+(See Figure \ref{fig:hostCount} in the Appendix).
 During manual review, we found a few notable false positives, such as Ryan Reynolds, who appears in a common podcast ad in which he is labeled as a \textsc{Host}.
 Nevertheless, we verify that some guests truly are prolific, such as Matt Ridley, who appears as a guest on 21 episodes in our data.
-Further refinements could improve on our host and guest identification by combining information across episodes and using external resources, but these labels nevertheless permit further investigation into how guests connect shows across categories (\S\ref{sec:ecosystem}).
+Further refinements could improve on our host and guest identification by combining information across episodes and using external knowledge bases, but these labels nevertheless permit further investigation into how guests connect shows across categories (\S\ref{sec:ecosystem}), and we leave such extensions of our model as future work.